 Patrice Désilets, who

 was thought to be the designer on the unannounced game, and today CEO Yves

 Guillemot dropped the other shoe on the project, revealing development has entered

 the sort of limbo that can be very difficult to escape, saying: "we have

 suspended project 1666 for an undisclosed period of time."

-Coffee Stain Studios announces the release of Sanctum 2 for Windows PC
+Coffee Stain Studios announces the release of Sanctum 2

 and Xbox 360, offering a sequel to their tower-defense/first-person shooter